andreaalboni/CV-Project/README.md

 **Visual Inspection of Blade Tools**

-Given a set of images concerning blade tools and taken by the backlighting technique (as shown in Figure 1 below), students should develop a software system aimed at inspecting the angles associated with the teeth of the blade.
+Given a set of images concerning blade tools and taken by the backlighting technique (as shown in Figure 1 below), it has been developed an algorithm aimed at inspecting the angles associated with the teeth of the tool's blade.

 <p align="center">
   <img src="ProjectImages/saw_01.png" alt="Sample saw image" width="75%">
 </p>

-In order to carry out measurement and inspection of the angles associated with the teeth of the blade, the following processing steps might be deployed:
+In order to carry out measurement and inspection of the angles associated with the teeth of the blade, the following processing steps has been followed:
 1. Contour extraction (see Figure 2).
 2. Extraction of the connected components associated with contours (with contours possibly represented as chains of points) with filtering of possibly noisy (i.e. small) components.
 3. Segmentation of contours into line segments and circular arcs.
-To this purpose, the Ramer-Douglas-Peucker algorithm may be deployed (see e.g. references [1], [2]), with references [3],[4] providing interesting additional material concerning polygonal approximation of contours.
+To this purpose, the Ramer-Douglas-Peucker algorithm has been deployed (see e.g. references [1], [2]), with references [3],[4].
 4. Detection of the geometric primitives relevant to the inspection task based on keeping the line segments within a certain size range and discarding circular arcs (see Figure 3).
 5. Measurement of the angle associated with each teeth in order to assess whether such angle falls or not within a given allowance range, R, selectable by the user as a parameter of the system (e.g. R=[37°: 42.5°]).
 Examples of angles to be measured and verified are shown in Figure 4.
 6. Results of the teeth inspection process must be properly overlaid onto the input grayscale images so to highlight which angles fall within the chosen allowance range and which ones turn out instead out-of-range (i.e. teeth are defective).
 In Figure 5 is shown the algorithm's output given saw_01 image.